 The word karate is a combination of two Japanese characters: kara 空, meaning empty, and te 手, meaning hand; thus, karate 空手 means “empty hand.”
 Adding the suffix “-do” 道 (pronounced “doe”), meaning “way,” i.e., karate-do 空手道, implies karate as a total way of life that goes well beyond the self-defense applications.
 In traditional karate-do, we always keep in mind that the true opponent is oneself.

 It is in this sense that karate becomes a way of life, as we try to become very strong but happy and peaceful people.
-As Tsutomu Ohshima, chief instructor or shihan of Shotokan Karate of America, has put it, “We must be strong enough to express our true minds to any opponent, anytime, in any circumstance.
+As Tsutomu Ohshima, founder of Shotokan Karate of America, has put it, “We must be strong enough to express our true minds to any opponent, anytime, in any circumstance.
 We must be calm enough to express ourselves humbly.”

-One of the unique features of karate training in SKA is what we call Special Training – a series of intensive practices during which we try our best to “face ourselves” and polish our mentality or spirit.
+One of the unique features of SKA karate training is what we call Special Training—a series of intensive practices during which we try our best to “face ourselves” and polish our mentality or spirit.